GloriEvo/GloriEvo/README.md

 ◦ Radqueers.

-*I don't have the mental energy to constantly enforce a long DNI list, but I still hide & block freely and frequently.*
+*We don't have the mental energy to constantly enforce a long DNI list, but we still hide & block freely and frequently.*

 ##